Frequently Asked Questions

 Q. What are you going to do about emissions and odour?

-A. The refuse derived fuel (RDF) is not anticipated to cause odour because it will be tightly wrapped in plastic to form the bales and will only be stored for a short period of time (up to four days) before it is processed.
+A. The refuse derived fuel (RDF) is not anticipated to cause odour because it will be tightly wrapped in plastic to form the bales.
+Most of the bales will be immediately transferred by conveyor from the ships to a shredder facility, which will split the bales open and the loose RDF will be transferred into a bunker.
+The shredding building and bunker building are sealed.
+Some bales will be stored outside if the bunker is full.
+However, these will only be stored for a short period of time (up to four days) before it is transferred to the shredder.

-If a bale is damaged whilst transferring to storage, this will be immediately removed and transferred to the re-baling facility on site and will be immediately re-baled and wrapped.
+If a bale is damaged whilst in transit or whilst transferred from ship to storage or the bunker, it will be immediately re-baled and wrapped.
 This will take place in a sealed building to prevent odour.

-The RDF bales are shredded in the waste processing facility and this process will generate odour.
-However, the waste processing facility will not smell from the outside.
-The waste processing facility building will be under negative pressure which will stop odour from escaping.
+Odour will be generated when RDF bales are split open in the shredder and stored in the bunker.
+However, the bale shredder and bunker will not smell from the outside.
+These buildings will be under negative pressure which will stop odour from escaping.
 This means that if a door is opened, air will flow in rather than potentially odorous air flowing out.
-Furthermore, the building’s ventilation system will ensure that the odorous air will be removed from this building and will be transferred into the gasification unit to effectively destroy the odour.
+Furthermore, the building’s ventilation system will ensure that the odorous air will be removed from this building and will be transferred into the thermal treatment unit to effectively destroy the odour.

 Q. Will it be very noisy?